x3dom/pipeline/README.rst

 .. note:: Please do not use your systems package manager (e.g. apt, yum, pacman) to install Python libraries.
 Always use pip.

-The steps outline here are tested on Ubuntu 10.4 LTS (lucid32), but should be similar on other distributions.
+The steps outlined here are tested on Ubuntu 10.04 LTS (lucid32), but should be similar on other distributions.

 We have not tested this application on Windows.
 The development enviornment